joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/formatting-currency-values.md

 three character ISO currency string, such as USD or EUR.
 For example, an amount in Canadian dollars could be displayed as \$200 for a user in Canada.
 For a user in the United States, however, it could be displayed as CAD 200.
-Use the method formattingWithCurrencySymbolIsSafe() to determine whether the amount’s currency symbol would be ambiguous or incorrect given the user’s locale settings.
+Use the method formattingWithCurrencySymbolIsSafe() to determine whether the amount's currency symbol would be ambiguous or incorrect given the user's locale settings.

 The following example formats a value in Euros into a format for the en-US locale.
-Depending on the user’s locale, the output string uses either the ISO currency code or the currency symbol.
+Depending on the user's locale, the output string uses either the ISO currency code or the currency symbol.

     var cf:CurrencyFormatter = new CurrencyFormatter( "en-CA");